Tatenda-Prince/Docker-Basics-Bulding-a-Python-Boto3-Dev-Environment-/README.md

 # Step 0: Setting up Docker Environment

-In the Windows 11 WSL Linux command line, check if docker is already installed by running the following commands —
+In the Windows 11 WSL2  Linux command line, check if docker is already installed by running the following commands —

 docker version